Bill Nighy: Personal life

-Beginning in 1980, Nighy was in a relationship with English actress Diana Quick, with whom he has a daughter, actress Mary Nighy, born in 1984.
+Beginning in 1982, Nighy was in a relationship with English actress Diana Quick, after they both played in David Hare's A Map of The World.
+They have a daughter, actress and filmmaker Mary Nighy, born in 1984, and two grandchildren.
 The pair separated in 2008.
+For a time he and Welsh actress Beth Morris were partners.

-He has Dupuytren's contracture, a condition which can, depending on the condition's severity, cause contractures of the fingers, most commonly the ring and little fingers.
+Nighy has Dupuytren's contracture.
+The condition can, depending on its severity, cause contractures of the fingers, most commonly the ring and little fingers.

 Nighy is a supporter of Crystal Palace F.C.
-He is a Patron of the CPSCC (Crystal Palace Children's Charity) and of the Ann Craft Trust.
-He is also an Honorary Patron of the London children's charity Scene & Heard.
+He is a patron of the Crystal Palace Children's Charity (CPCC) and of the Ann Craft Trust.
+He is also an honorary patron of the London children's charity Scene & Heard.

-He is a patron of the Milton Rooms, a new arts centre in Malton, North Yorkshire, along with Imelda Staunton, Jools Holland and Kathy Burke.
+Nighy is a patron of the Milton Rooms, a new arts centre in Malton, North Yorkshire, along with Imelda Staunton, Jools Holland and Kathy Burke.

-Nighy is a supporter of the Robin Hood tax campaign and starred in a video in support of it.
+Nighy is a supporter of the Robin Hood tax campaign, and starred in a video in support of it.

-Known for his support of total gender equality, Nighy noted in an interview during the 2016 DIFF film festival that the highlighting of gender inequality problems in the film industry had influenced his choice of film roles.
+Nighy supports "total gender equality", noting in an interview he gave during the 2016 DIFF film festival that the highlighting of gender inequality problems in the film industry had influenced his choice of film roles.
 He has also spoken of his role in Pride, a film extolling the mutual support between the National Union of Miners and gay rights groups in the UK in the 1980s, as one of his most cherished.

+In 2004, Nighy was a guest on Desert Island Discs, presented by Sue Lawley.
+One of his chosen discs was "Won't Get Fooled Again" by The Who, so that he could practise his hobby of air guitar while marooned.
+As his luxury, he chose a boxed set of blues harp harmonicas and instruction book.

 Nighy is noted for his bespoke navy suits.
 He was listed as one of the 50 best-dressed over-50s by The Guardian in March 2013 and one of GQ's 50 best-dressed British men in 2015.

-He became a fan of the Pokémon franchise during the production of Detective Pikachu, in which he played Howard Clifford.
+Nighy became a fan of the Pokémon franchise during the production of Detective Pikachu, in which he played Howard Clifford.
 He has said that Mew is his favourite Pokémon.

+For many years, Nighy struggled with substance issues, particularly alcoholism, a topic he rarely discusses, and has been a "sober alcoholic" since 17 May 1992.
+He gave up smoking in 2003.

+During his twenties Nighy was in a band called the Love Ponies, and subsequently recorded a few songs.